mstratman/fv1-pedal-platform/README.md

 ### Yellow

 This holds the program name and control labels for each program in the bank.
+I use this [EEPROM Helper](https://github.com/mstratman/fv1-pedal-platform/tree/master/eeprom-helper) script to make the label text file, or the arduino file.

+#### Using an EEPROM programmer:

+You can write to it using these shell scripts: [burn-labels.sh and make-labels.sh](https://gist.github.com/mstratman/d541932adb592097963afa8c9aeca4c1).

+####  Using an arduino:

-I write it using an [Arduino sketch](/arduino/eeprom/eeprom.ino).
+You can also write it using an [Arduino sketch](/arduino/eeprom/eeprom.ino).
 You can hook it up as follows:

 ![connecting EEPROM to Arduino for writing](/v1/schematics/eeprom%20prgramming_bb.png)

-If you decide to write it another way, that's fine, just look at the Arduino sketch to see how we're storing the data: 5 null-terminated strings for each program, each starting at a page boundary.

 ### Blue